greenelab/iscb-diversity-manuscript/manuscript.md

 We were able to define a name and nationality for 708,493 people by using the union of these strategies.
 This process produced country labels that were more fine-grained than the broader regional patterns that we sought to examine among honorees and authors.
 We initially grouped names by continent, but later decided to model our categorization after the hierarchical nationality taxonomy used by [NamePrism](http://www.name-prism.com/about) [@doi:10.1145/3132847.3133008].
-Consequently, we used the following categories: Hispanic (including Latin America and Iberia), African, Israeli, Muslim, South Asian, East Asian, European (non-British, non-Iberian), and Celtic English (including US, Canada, and Australia).
+Consequently, we used the following categories: Hispanic (including Latin America and Iberia), African, Israeli, Arabic, South Asian, East Asian, European (non-British, non-Iberian), and Celtic English (including US, Canada, and Australia).
 Table @tbl:example_names shows the size of the training set for each of these regions as well as a few examples of PubMed author names that had at least 90% prediction probability in that region.
 We refer to this dataset as Wiki2019 (available online in [`annotated_names.tsv`](https://github.com/greenelab/wiki-nationality-estimate/blob/master/data/annotated_names.tsv)).